meltano/handbook/src/_company/communication.md

 Asynchronous communication is the practice of communicating and moving projects forward without requiring stakeholders to be available at the same time.

 Asynchronous communication demonstrates consideration for team members across time zones and enables us to travel outside of our usual time zone or structure our day around commitments at home or in our community.
 We practice asynchronous communication by recording meetings, using GitLab Issues and Merge Requests rather than texts, calls, or Slack messages, and being sensitive to local holidays and vacation statuses.
 We also place an emphasis on ensuring that conclusions of conversations outside of the issue tracker (i.e. Slack and impromptu Zoom calls) are written down: If it's not in the issue, it didn't happen.
 All of these actions ensure that team members are not pressured to be online outside of their working hours.
 Embracing asynchronous communication and learning to use it effectively requires a mental shift.
-This can feel unusual or even uncomfortable for those who come from a colocated environment, where in-person meetings and communiques are the norm.
+This can feel unusual or even uncomfortable for those who come from a co-located environment, where in-person meetings and communiques are the norm.

 While asynchronous communication is strongly preferred, there are scenarios in which synchronous communication via Zoom meetings can be more productive.
 Such scenarios include: